zzz0906/LeetCode/2022_Jun/Readme.md

 We can see that if we iterate these two linked list, after iterating k1 m k2 and k2 m k1 we will have the same length iteration and reach the same intersection.
 AC!!
 If no intersection they will be equal as a == b == nil.
 AC!

 Also, in golang, both struct and struct pointer shall use . to indicate attribute.

+## 88. Merge Sorted Array

+You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.

+Merge nums1 and nums2 into a single array sorted in non-decreasing order.

+The final sorted array should not be returned by the function, but instead be stored inside the array nums1.
+To accommodate this, nums1 has a length of m + n, where the first m elements denote the elements that should be merged, and the last n elements are set to 0 and should be ignored. nums2 has a length of n.

+The std is thinking about from bigger to smaller. the maximal one shall put in the final position.
+Also, if there are still some number rest in the num2, we shall put all of them into num1.